ietf-satp/draft-ietf-satp-usecases/draft-ietf-satp-usecases.md

 {: #terminology-doc}

-There following are some terminology used in the current document.
+The following are some terminology used in the current document.
 We borrow terminology from NIST and ISO as much as possible, introducing new terms only when needed:

 - Asset network (system): The network or system where a digital asset is utilized.

-- Asset Transfer Protocol: The protocol used to transfer (move) a digital asset from one network to another using gateways.
+- Secure Asset Transfer Protocol (SATP): The protocol used to transfer (move) a digital asset from one network to another using gateways.

 - Origin network: The current network where the digital asset is located.